Join the IBEW electrician apprenticeship and you will learn through

 A wage increase is a pretty nice benefit as well!
 I ain’t gonna lie.

-Are you a little confused on where to start your journey to become an electrician?
+Are you a bit confused about where to start your journey to become an electrician?

 Want some insider tips?